Email: [email protected]

 Strategic Management, Strategy Execution, Strategic Innovation

-Daniel earned an MBA from INSEAD and graduate degrees in computer science and business from the University of Cambridge, the Ecole Centrale Paris and the University of Hamburg.
+Daniel earned his MBA from INSEAD and graduate degrees in computer science and business from the University of Cambridge, the Ecole Centrale Paris and the University of Hamburg.
 Daniel holds a doctorate from EBS University in Germany.
 He won scholarships from the German National Scholarship Foundation (Studienstiftung) and the Edmond de Rothschild Foundation.